cds-snc/gcds-docs/src/en/components/date-input/code.md

 ### Format the date input
 - Choose the format of the date input by entering either `full`,  `compact`, or `iso` in the `format` attribute of the date input.
 - The `full` value will render the date input with a year, month, and day form field in the order month, day, and year in English and the order of day, month, and year in French.
-The month is written in this format.
+In this format, the month is written while the day and year are numbers.
 - The `compact` value will render the date input with a year and month form field in the order of month and year in both English and French.
-The month is written in this format.
+In this format, the month is written and the year is a number.
 -  The `iso` value will render the date input with a year, month, and day form field in that order.
-All inputs are numeric in this format, following ISO standards.
+In this format, all inputs are numeric, following ISO standards.
 - The `format` attribute also formats the value received and outputted by the date input.
 The value will be formatted `YYYY-MM-DD` while set as `full` and `YYYY-MM` while set as `compact`.

 ### Entering and receiving the value from date input